-Throughout May – October 2020, Satellite has partnered with Emily Carr DESIS lab to offer a residency to develop major sustainability and social innovation projects.
+From May – October 2020, Satellite partnered with the Emily Carr DESIS lab to offer a residency to develop major sustainability and social innovation projects.

-In scope of Satellite X DESIS, 5 Emily Carr project teams will receive access to studio space*, mentorship, peer support and funding toward the goal of developing projects within a real-world context, including developing products or services; initiating events, programs, initiatives or community partnerships; or starting studios, collectives, agencies or non-profits.
-The 2020 projects are:
+In scope of Satellite X DESIS, 5 Emily Carr project teams received access to studio space*, mentorship, peer support and funding toward the goal of developing projects within a real-world context, including developing products or services; initiating events, programs, initiatives or community partnerships; or starting studios, collectives, agencies or non-profits.